Advertiser Disclosure

 Companion upgrades allow you to share the luxury with others.
 Image Credit: Alex Miller

 American Airlines has recently improved its companion upgrade process.
-If an elite member is traveling with a companion, the companion upgrade will now receive the same status priority as the elite member.
+If an elite member is traveling with a companion, the companion upgrade now receives the same status priority as the elite member.
 Companions do not have to be AAdvantage program members, and the upgrade is deducted from the sponsoring member’s account.

 Companion upgrades are complimentary for up to 1 companion traveling with you on the same flight.
-Prior to July 2022, companion upgrades required 500-mile certificates but these have since been retired.
+Prior to July 2022, companion upgrades required 500-mile certificates, but these have since been retired.

 10 Ways To Secure an Upgrade (or Increase Your Chances) With American Airlines